Paul Harvey (pianist): Later life

 Stephen Sondheim, lyricist of West Side Story, contacted Harvey after seeing the video.
 In a video message to Harvey given through the BBC, he called the piece "very special" and said that he "can't wait to steal" it.
 Sondheim was Harvey's favourite composer.

 For his charity work, Harvey was honoured with an Outstanding Achievement Award at the virtually hosted Dementia Hero Awards in 2021.
 He was one of three finalists.
 Harvey was surprised with the honour, stating that he "was really quite shocked to win".

 Music for Dementia later arranged for Harvey to perform with the BBC Philharmonic to mark the first anniversary of the original video.
 The performance consisted of Harvey playing "Four Notes" on the piano as well as conducting arrangements of "Four Notes" and "Where's the Sunshine", a song he wrote for a musical at Imberhorne School.
 His son Nick played the piano.
 The performance was broadcast on BBC Breakfast.
 Harvey was moved by the experience, calling it "magical" and "very, very special".

 In December 2021, Harvey and Nick collaborated with singer Aled Jones to create a Christmas charity single.
 The end result was titled "Christmas Isn't Just Another Day".
 The single was made for Music for Dementia's m4d radio station.

+Harvey was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to charity and people living with Alzheimer's and dementia.